 "The best noise in all the world is the rattle of the anchor chain when one comes into harbour at last and lets it go over the bows."
 Hilaire Belloc, 'On Dropping Anchor’ in ‘On Sailing the Sea’, Rupert Hart-Davis, London, 1951.

 People worry about anchoring (and so they should), particularly if they are from the marina-strewn south of England, and even sometimes from the Clyde.
-Do not think you can get away with marinas and moorings in this area - you definitely cannot, and indeed should not if you want to make the best of it.
+Don't think you can easily get away with just marinas and moorings in this area, you definitely cannot, and indeed should not if you want to make the best of it.

-I never use a tripping line for fear it will trip itself, or wrap itself round the prop, and so far so good.
-Very occasionally I have put out a second anchor but so often by the time I have decided to do this it was too late because it was blowing too hard.
+I almost never use a tripping line for fear it will trip itself, or wrap itself round the prop, and so far so good.
+Very occasionally I have put out a second anchor but so often by the time I decided to it was too late because it was blowing too hard.
 Easier to lay out even more chain if there is room to swing.